Linuxfabrik/monitoring-plugins/check-plugins/wordpress-security-scan/README.md

                         runs, because a command-line argument shows up in the process list; prefer --api-token-file.
 It is handed on to wpscan through the environment either way, so it never reaches the scanner's own command line.
-Falls back to the WPSCAN_API_TOKEN environment variable when neither this nor --api-token-file is given.
+Ignored where --enterprise-db-token names a locally held copy of the vulnerability database, because the scanner refuses to run with both.
+Falls back to the WPSCAN_API_TOKEN environment variable when neither
+                        this nor --api-token-file is given.
   --api-token-file API_TOKEN_FILE
                         Path to a file holding the WPScan API token, read from its first line.
 Keeps the token out of the process